infrahq/infra/README.md

 ### Create an access key

-Log into Infra.
+Log in to Infra.
 If you don't have a self-hosted Infra configured, you can sign up for a [free Infra instance](https://signup.infrahq.com) to get started.

 ```
 infra login